-- 4. Given the reduction in the federal corporate income tax rate, we have undertaken a review of Commission-jurisdictional stated transmission rates under open access transmission tariffs or transmission owner tariffs, and we have identified Respondents as having such arrangements in effect.
-Because the federal corporate income tax rate has been reduced to 21 percent, absent a change to the stated rates, Respondents' stated rates may not accurately reflect their cost of service.
-Accordingly, we find that Respondents' stated rates on file with the Commission appear to be unjust, unreasonable, and unduly discriminatory or preferential, or otherwise unlawful.
-Within 60 days of the date of this order, each Respondent is directed either (1) to propose revisions to its stated transmission rates to reflect the change in the federal corporate income tax rate and describe the methodology used for making those revisions, 6 or (2) to show cause why it should not be required to do so.
-7 - 5.
-In cases where, as here, the Commission institutes a proceeding on its own motion under FPA section 206, section 206(b) requires that the Commission establish a refund effective date that is no earlier than the date of publication of the notice of the Commission's initiation of its investigation in the Federal Register, and no later than five months after the publication date.
-Consistent with our general policy of providing maximum protection to customers, we will set the refund effective date at the earliest
+- Given the reduction in the federal corporate income tax rate, we have undertaken a 5. review of Commission-jurisdictional formula rates under open access transmission tariffs or transmission owner tariffs, to identify those entities that currently appear to have a fixed line item in their formula rates for the federal corporate income tax rate, and we have identified Respondents as having such arrangements in effect.
+Specifically, Respondents' formula rates appear to include a fixed line item of 35 percent for the federal corporate income tax rate, which was the effective tax rate at the time the formula rates were accepted by the Commission.
+Because the federal corporate income tax rate has been reduced to 21 percent, absent a change to the formula rates, Respondents' formula rates will not accurately reflect their cost of service.
+Accordingly, we find that Respondents' formula rates on file with the Commission appear to be unjust, unreasonable, and unduly discriminatory or preferential, or otherwise unlawful.
+Within 60 days of the date of this order, each Respondent is directed either (1) to propose revisions to its transmission formula rates to reflect the change in the federal corporate income tax rate, 10 or (2) to show cause why it should not be required to do so.
+11 - 6.
+In cases where, as here, the Commission institutes a proceeding on its own motion under FPA section 206, section 206(b) requires that the Commission establish a refund